couchbaselabs/docs-ng/README.md

 How You Can Help
 ================
 - Improve left navigation.
 Items at end disappear when multiple sub-menus are open.
+(Volker)
 - Something better than Google Custom search, especially for jump-links.
 - Input/improvements popout hooked up to CBugg
-- Parser/conversions from SDK comments to Markdown
+- Parser/conversions from SDK comments to Markdown (Sergey Ruby and C)
 - Anything else you can think of to make this a great user and authoring experience.

 How to Contribute Code